Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

  -include_lib("traces/include/class_TraceEmitter.hrl").

-This process can be a standalone module (ex: a test or an application launcher, see `trace_management_test.erl <https://github.com/Olivier-Boudeville/Ceylan-Traces/blob/master/test/trace_management_test.erl>`_) or, more frequently, it might correspond to a WOOPER (active) instance, in which case it shall inherit, directly or not, from ``class_TraceEmitter`` (see `class_TestTraceEmitter.erl <https://github.com/Olivier-Boudeville/Ceylan-Traces/blob/master/test/class_TestTraceEmitter.erl>`_ for a complete example of it).
+This process can be a standalone module (ex: a test or an application launcher, see `trace_management_test.erl <https://github.com/Olivier-Boudeville/Ceylan-Traces/blob/master/test/trace_management_test.erl>`_) or, more frequently, it might correspond to a WOOPER (active or passive) instance, in which case it shall inherit, directly or not, from ``class_TraceEmitter`` (see `class_TestTraceEmitter.erl <https://github.com/Olivier-Boudeville/Ceylan-Traces/blob/master/test/class_TestTraceEmitter.erl>`_ for a complete example of it).

+.. _`trace bridge`:

+Traces can also be emitted thanks to Myriad's `trace_bridge <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/src/utils/trace_bridge.erl>`_.
+This is especially useful when developing lower-level libraries that can depend on Myriad, but *may* introduce extra runtime dependencies such as WOOPER and Traces only optionally.
+Using that bridge, the traces will by default go through Myriad's low level `trace_utils <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/src/utils/trace_utils.erl>`_, unless Traces is available, in which case its default trace aggregator will be used.

+Such a bridge is also useful whenever spawning processes that have not direct trace emitter state of their own, yet may at least in some cases send traces; the bridge allows them to use a designated trace emitter as a relay.